saud4866/TextSummarizer/README.md

 ## Dataset Overview

-The system uses the **CNN/DailyMail** dataset — a standard benchmark for abstractive summarization.
+The model uses the **CNN/DailyMail** dataset — a standard benchmark for abstractive summarization.
 It contains real-world news articles paired with human-written summaries.

 - **Source**: CNN and Daily Mail news websites
 - **Task**: Generate concise summaries from long-form articles